nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 the possibility of multiple people with the same first name, etc. The side panel was implemented to circumvent this problem

+### \[Proposed\] Using the Up/Down Arrow Keys to Select Previous User Inputs

+A proposed improvement to the text-based input method is to allow users to easily reenter previously inputted commands by retrieving their past inputs to the CLI using the up and down arrow keys.
+We feel that this is a subtle feature which will improve the usability of the app.

+An example use case would be when a user wants to add two tasks with description "CS2100 Tutorial 7" and "CS2100 Tutorial 8" to their task List.
+Instead of typing out a near-identical command for the second task, they could press the up arrow key, access their previously entered commmand and change '7' to '8'.

+#### Implementation

+The proposed implementation involves adding a new class `PreviousUserInputList` to `Model`.
+This class will encapsulate a list of Strings, which will be used to set the text in the `CommandBox`.
+This list will be updated in `LogicManager` if the user input results in a valid command execution.
+There will be an equivalent class in `Storage` to store this list.

+In order to facilitate selection of previous user inputs with the arrow keys, we must keep track of the index of the above list.
+This index will be located in the `CommandBox` and will be used to select the appropriate user input to set as the text in the text box.

+#### Design considerations

+- Keeping track of different lists of user inputs for different tabs

+We decided against keeping track of different lists of user inputs corresponding to commands on different tabs.
+We judged the benefits of this feature to be minimal and not worth the extra complexity in `Model` and `Storage`.
+Moreover, we would have to make an arbitrary decision on where to store the user inputs corresponding to switching tabs.

+- Storing the index of the list in `Model`

+Due to the fact that the index should reset between uses of the app, we decided that there is not need to store the index of the currently in-focus user input in `Model` or the `Storage`.
+The index can safely be reset to 0 upon input of a command or upon opening the app.

+- Storing user inputs that are invalid

+We decided not to store user inputs that are invalid due to the current behaviour of the text box: when an invalid input is entered, the input remains in the text box with a red font.
+In the case of a typo, since the user can easily modify this previous input, there seems to be no need to store it.

 --------------------------------------------------------------------------------------------------------------------